 - 1 teaspoon gluten-free onion powder

-Cube gluten-free bread into 1/2-inch cubes and place them in a large mixing bowl.
+Cut gluten-free bread into 1/2-inch cubes and place in a large mixing bowl.

 Pour olive oil into a small bowl and add seasonings.
 Stir to combine.